🔗What is LaTeX and Who is it For?

 The quick brown fox practices patience and clarity in every step.

-\section{Why I like LaTeX}
+\section{Why I Like LaTeX}

 \begin{itemize}

-\item Consistent formatting
+\item Consistent formatting across the entire document

-\item Easy to reuse templates
+\item Easy to reuse templates for recurring document types

 \end{itemize}